niacobel/CHAINS/readme.rst

     The different languages used by CHAINS

 The main language of CHAINS is Python 3.5+ but it also uses YAML_ files and Jinja2_ templates, as well as some Shell scripts.
-However, there is no need for an in-depth knowledge of anything but Python in order to customize CHAINS, as we only use the basic features of the other languages (consult the "What you need to know" section of the documentation for details).
+If you want to customize CHAINS however, there is no need for an in-depth knowledge of anything but Python, as we only use the basic features of the other languages (consult the "What you need to know" section of the documentation for details).

 If your Python distribution does not include PyYAML (version 5.1+) and Jinja2 (version 2.10+), you can install them using